ContentMine/workshop-resources/software-tutorials/norma/norma-tutorial.md

 ![html2shtml](../../resources/images/software/norma/html2shtml.png)

 The path from a fulltext.html to a scholarly.html is a few steps longer.
-We begin with the results of a quickscrape of a list of fulltext-urls (this has to be provided by you).
+We begin with the results of quickscrape -> a list of fulltext-urls (this has to be provided by you).

 ```bash
 quickscrape \